hl7ch/ch-vacd/input/pagecontent/TC_A01.md

 <div>{% include TCA01_GP.svg %}</div>

 ### Result
 The aggregated view ([Result.
-Dokument 01](Bundle-RDA02.html)) of patient's vaccination documents should be displayed in the vaccination module.
+Dokument 01](Bundle-RDA02.html)) of patient's vaccination documents should be displayed in the used application.

 ### Documents